What is sales management? Definition, processes, & best practices

 Benefits of a sales management system

-While businesses who choose to stick with traditional, outdated tools will likely struggle to optimize their sales management process, those who choose to invest in a sales management system can reap a variety of benefits.
+While businesses that stick with traditional, outdated tools will likely struggle to optimize their sales management processes, those who invest in a sales management system can reap a variety of benefits.

 • Lead prioritization - Sales management software can help teams identify high-priority accounts and assign them to the right rep.